mmistakes/minimal-mistakes/_posts/reads/2016-08-04-dating-smarts-by-amy-lang.md

 ---
-title: "Dating Smarts by Amy Lang MD"
+title: "Dating Smarts by Amy Lang"
 excerpt: &excerpt "If you're a parent to a pre-teen or teenager, buy this book.
 Read it.
 Have your child read it.
 Discuss it with them.
 Openly."
 tweet: "Sex and relationships for teens."